 May 31-June 2

-Bring an appetite for this three-day festival at Sands Event Center in Bethlehem.
+Bring an appetite for this three-day festival at Wind Creek Events Center (formerly Sands) in Bethlehem.
 Sample cuisine from some of the region’s finest restaurants as well as wine from around the world.
 Festival goers may also enjoy cooking demos, wine seminars and the popular Champagne and Spirit Room.
 Festival hours are noon-4 p.m. each day.

 Spring Break Escape